scalar-labs/scalardl/docs/how-to-write-function.md

 execute-contract --properties client.properties --contract-id test-contract --contract-argument '{..., "_functions_": ["test-function"]}' --function-argument '{...}'
 ```

-As similarly to Contract, a Function can invoke another Function so multiple Functions (and multiple Contracts) can be grouped together.
+Similar to a Contract, a Function can invoke another Function so multiple Functions (and multiple Contracts) can be grouped together.
 Scalar DL executes a group of Contracts and Functions in an ACID manner so that they can be done atomically and in a consistent, isolated, and durable manner.

 ## How to use Contracts and Functions properly